-Note: You can get back to this display at any time by pressing \bigcirc and \bigcirc together.
-Alternatively, you will always be returned to this display if no button is pressed for 45 seconds, or whenever the unit is powered-up.
+Note: You can get back to this display at any time by pressing $\bigcirc$ and $\bigcirc$ together.
+Alternatively, you will always be returned to this display if no button is pressed for 45 seconds, or whenever the power is turned on.